 The work we do at the Agency of Natural Resources covers a wide variety of topics.
 Although much of our work is particular to a single Department (for instance, Fish & Wildlife is solely responsible for hunter education, while Environmental Conservation covers all aspects of monitoring underground storage tanks), there are aspects of our work which cross departmental boundaries.

 Some of these Special Topics of interest include:

-An annual training spearheaded by ANR providing a wide variety of workshops for municipal officials
+- Municipal Day: An annual training spearheaded by the Agency to provide a wide variety of workshops for municipal officials.

 - Threatened and Endangered Species Takings Permit: Under certain circumstances, permits may be issued by the Agency Secretary for the "taking" of plants or animals listed as Threatened or Endangered